We are pleased to welcome and congratulate the following Telecare employees:

 "We knew we really needed to focus on substance use, and ensure that we were capable and doing our very best to meet those needs.
 We thought the best way to do that was to hire a dedicated leader, and that's Scott Madover," said Faith Richie, SVP of Development at Telecare.

-In addition to working with the Development and Operations departments at Telecare to create plans for how co-occurring programming could better serve our clients, Scott will also assist with our business development plan so that we can take the best advantage of the new parity requirements and SUDS funding opportunities in multiple states.
-He will also ensure that Co-Occurring Education Groups (COEG) is available at all our product types, and recommend new standards for our existing programs so that they are co-occurring capable.
+In addition to working with the Development and Operations departments at Telecare to create plans for how co-occurring programming could better serve our clients, Scott will also assist with Telecare’s planning efforts so that our services are aligned with parity requirements and SUDS funding in multiple states.
+He will also ensure that Co-Occurring Education Groups (COEG) curriculum is available at all our product types, and recommend new standards for our existing programs so that they are co-occurring capable.

 Scott’s clinical training and program leadership experience coupled with his wealth of knowledge in co-occurring disorders positions him very well for this role.